shipyardapp/Shipyard-Documentation/docs/tutorials/github-vessel.md

 11. Under **Git Clone Location**, select `Unpack into Current Working Directory`.

 :::info Pro-Tip
-When running a code Vessel from GitHub, Shipyard parses the repository for a requirements.txt file.
+When running a code Vessel from GitHub, Platform parses the repository for a requirements.txt file.
 The packages in the file will automatically be installed for you.
 :::

 12. Delete the existing connection between the original two Vessels by hovering over the connection and clicking the red X.